WeblateOrg/weblate/docs/wlc.rst

     .. option:: --input

-        File from which content is read, if left unspecified the input is read from stdin.
+        File from which content is read, if left unspecified it is read from stdin.

 .. _files: